esesmuedgars/IdeaKit/CONTRIBUTING.md

 <img alt="Find and Replace code" src="https://github.com/esesmuedgars/IdeaKit/blob/assets/CONTRIBUTING/find_and_replace_code.png" />
 </p>

+- Update footer's author image (if applicable) and hyperlink to the previous issue.

+### Tags

+Static list of tags are used, that could be improved by adding only relevant ones (eg. use `tvOS` only if issue has an article about the topic).
+`Apple, IdeaKit, import IdeaKit, iOS, iPadOS, macOS, newsletter, swift, Swift Monthly Newsletter, tvOS, Xcode`

+Append comma seperated `Swift challenges` to the tags list if issue contains a challenge.

+### Categories

+_Swift_ subcategory of _Mobile_ category.

+### Swift challenges

+Spoiler

 ### Announcements

+Specify your own subject and edit permalink.

 Once a new newsletter's issue has been published, all subscribers of the blog will receive automatic e-mail announcements.
 However, to attract additional traffic manual announcements are required.
 Following is the list of channels that have been used for communication as well as message examples: